When Life Doesn't Give Advance Notice

 Our Unfinished Story is written while navigating reality, not escaping it.

-It helps preserve balance when balance is hardest to maintain.
+Support helps preserve balance when balance is hardest to maintain.

 Preparedness Is a Form of Care

-Being prepared isn't pessimism.
+Being prepared is not pessimism.

 That kind of readiness protects more than finances.